5 technology trends for the future of luxury ecommerce retail

 Luxury brands and retailers need to seriously consider live shopping and execute a strategy that can offer an experience comparable to shopping at a high-end store.
-Louis Vuitton and Marc Jacobs are already tapping into China’s live shopping market with Bilibili, a video social platform nicknamed by Western press as the Chinese version of YouTube.
+Louis Vuitton and Marc Jacobs are already tapping into China’s live shopping market with Bilibili, a video social platform nicknamed by the Western press as the Chinese version of YouTube.

 4. Virtual Reality